ankitmishradev/advanced-icon/README.md

 > In above case when first time `_changeState` will be called, `state` will change to `AdvancedIconState.secondary` and transition will happen from `Icons.add` to `Icons.check` following the default bubble animation effect in 300ms.

 Let's configure it further.
-There are 7 cool animation effects availble for icon transition feature.
+There are seven cool transition effects available for icon transition features.

 1. spin
 2. bubble